 - a.
-All staff, sabbaticals and Volunteer Officers have responsibilities for health, safety and wellbeing. - b.
+All staff, sabbaticals and club and society committee members have responsibilities for health, safety and wellbeing. - b.
 New Staff and sabbaticals should: - i.
 Complete a Staff Induction form; and - ii.
 Be aware of and fulfill all specific responsibilities as detailed in this Policy.